apache/druid/docs/content/tutorials/tutorial-kafka.md

 ### Submit a supervisor via the console

-In the console click `Submit supervisor` to open the submit supervisor dialog.
+In the console, click `Submit supervisor` to open the submit supervisor dialog.

 ![Submit supervisor](../tutorials/img/tutorial-kafka-01.png "Submit supervisor")